AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-17-ProbabilityInformationRisk.md

 # Notes on Probability, Information, & Risk  (Draft)

 ## Abstract
 Resources (with short notes) are provided concerning probability, information and risk.
 Both the frequentist and Bayesian views are considered; including, Kolmogorov's axiomatic foundations and application of Bayesian probability in Grenander and Mumford's Pattern Theory.
 The section on information includes Claude Shannon's general theory, survey articles (familiar to physicists and geometers); and applications to theory of computation, computational complexity, and coding theory.
-The section on risk considers the mathematics of games; including, the information theoretic Kelly's Criterion (as advocated by E. O. Thorp and associated practitioners).
+The section on risk considers the mathematics of gambling; including, the information theoretic Kelly's Criterion (as advocated by E. O. Thorp and associated researchers / practitioners).

 **To be continued ...**